top of page

 Do I need to be a member to visit your clubhouse?

-No, we suggest you call into our clubhouse any Saturday from 12 midday (we sail most Saturdays from September through to April each year) to have a chat with our team.
+No, the club is open to visitors, we suggest you call into our clubhouse any Saturday from 12 midday (we sail most Saturdays from September through to April each year) to have a chat with our team.

 Does SPASC accommodate families?

+Yes!
 We are a friendly, family-oriented club with a clubhouse in Speers Point Park.
 The park features plenty of activities for non-sailing family members such as an open-air Olympic pool, parklands, walking paths, a jetty and a large enclosed children’s playground.
+Family membership is available at the club for up to two parents and three children to all be members at a package rate.

 Do I need to be a member to sail at SPASC?

 No, it is not necessary for you to join the club immediately as we would prefer you spent some time ensuring our club meets your needs.
-Please contact us to discuss.
+Visitors who can sail can participate paying a per session race fee sailing on their own boat.
+If you want to hire a club boat you would normally sign up for a racing program for the season or for our twilights series.
+Training options are found here.
+For more information please contact us to discuss.

 When would I be required to become a SPASC member?